georgiIvanov/LimeAcademy/README.md

-> Repo for the LimeAcademy blockchain development course.
+# LimeAcademy blockchain development course repo

 > For more info on how to run the projects/scripts see the readme files in each folder.